ci-plugins/document/reference/faqs/pipeline-faqs.md

 ### Q: python environment variables are added but do not take effect when the job is executed. (job error "System cannot find the specified file")

-Since bkci agent and Blue Whale agent use the system account, the environment variables added to the administrator account do not take effect.
+Since bkci agent and BK agent use the system account, the environment variables added to the administrator account do not take effect.
 You need to add python.exe and pip3.exe to the system environment variables and restart the operating system

 ### Q: Can I upload builds to designated private GitLab warehouses via the bkci pipeline?